dimplekochar/dimplekochar/_taship/2017-autumn-teaching-1.md

 location: "Mumbai, India"
 ---

-Part of a 20 member student team assisting professors of a first year undergraduate course Helped students get a better insight, clarified their doubts and evaluated their performance
+Part of a 20 member student team assisting professors of a first year undergraduate course.
+Helped students get a better insight, clarified their doubts and evaluated their performance